50+ Banging Hip Hop Songs From the 90s To Bounce to

 Gin and Juice – Snoop Doggy Dogg (1994)

 Not to be outdone, The Doggfather soon released his own G-Funk classic via his ground-breaking debut, Doggystyle.
 For those invested in more debauched party-related antics including drugs, sex and 40s this song is totally for you.
+Watch on YouTube | Back to Playlist

-Insane In The Brain – Cypress Hill (1993)
+Insane in The Brain – Cypress Hill (1992)

 DJ Muggs, Sen Dog and B-Real were very much sane when they concocted this gang-related banger.
 The track struck number one on the US rap chart, the song also was a mainstream hit, reaching number 19 on the Billboard Hot 100 in 1993.